Ukraine's Foreign Minister lists five demands to the world

 On social media, Kuleba shared a pointed message to the world to ignore claims by Russia that the so-called "military operation" is anything other than a war.

-He outlined five key demands for world superpowers such as the US and UK, who have spent recent weeks pledging support for the country currently under Vladimir Putin's gaze.
+He outlined five key demands for world superpowers such as the United States and Britain, which have spent recent weeks pledging support for the country now under Russian President Vladimir Putin's gaze.

-"The world must act immediately," he said in a series of tweets as bombs exploded in Kyiv.
+"The world must act immediately," Kuleba said in a series of tweets as bombs exploded in Kyiv.
 "The Future of Europe and the world is at stake."

 1. Devastating sanctions on Russia NOW, including SWIFT